fdel-car/bomberman/README.md

 ### Known issues
 * macOS Mojave compatibility

-As of today OpenGl has some issues running on a mac with Mojave installed there are some hotfixes that we tried but none are really perfect.
+As of today OpenGl has some issues running on a mac with Mojave installed, there are some hotfixes that we tried but none is really perfect.
-This piece of code place inside the refreshWindow function place right after glClear(...) should be working (at the price of a lower framerate, thanks Apple to just forget about OpenGL 👍).
+This piece of code placed inside the refreshWindow function right after glClear(...) should work (at the price of a lower framerate, thanks Apple to just forget about OpenGL 👍).
 ```
 // Trick to solve macOS bug with Mojave (link:
 // https://github.com/glfw/glfw/issues/1334)